Chrissy Teigen Gets Touching Tattoo Dedicated To Her Late Son, Jack

 Chrissy Teigen is continuing to honor her late son, Jack.
-On Saturday, she unveiled a new tattoo honoring her and husband John Legend’s son, who they lost due to a complicated pregnancy.
+On Saturday, she unveiled a new tattoo honoring her and husband John Legend’s son, whom they lost due to a complicated pregnancy.

 The TV personality took to social media to share the new ink while on a date night with Legend.
 In the photo, Teigen revealed a new wrist tattoo, featuring the baby’s name written in cursive.

-Just hours after the new ink reveal, some fans of Teigen and Legend took a moment to honor their own late children by sharing their ink, while others asked for help with choosing a design.
+Just hours after the new ink reveal, fans of the celebrity power couple took a moment to honor their own late children by sharing their various tattoos, while others asked for help with choosing a design.

 — chrissy teigen (@chrissyteigen) November 1, 2020